Strolledlmp942/cicsa-2026/README.md

 **Voltage regulation:**

 A DC-DC buck converter steps the 11.1V battery down to a stable 5V 5A rail for the Raspberry Pi, LIDAR, servos, and sensors.
 The ESP32 is powered from the Pi's 5V GPIO pin.
-The motor driver (L298N) takes 12V directly from the battery to drive the N20 motors.
+The motor driver (DRV8871) takes 12V directly from the battery to drive the N20 motors.

 **Wiring diagram:**

 > See [📁 Schemes](./schemes/) for the full wiring schematic (Fritzing + PDF export).

 Key connections:
-- Battery (+) → L298N 12V IN and Buck Converter IN
+- Battery (+) → DRV8871 VM IN and Buck Converter IN
 - Buck converter 5V OUT → Raspberry Pi USB-C, LIDAR 5V, Servo signal rail
 - Raspberry Pi GPIO 14 (TX) / 15 (RX) → ESP32 GPIO 16 (RX) / 17 (TX) via 3.3V logic (no level shifter needed since ESP32 is 3.3V tolerant on UART)
-- ESP32 GPIO 18 → L298N ENA (PWM speed control)
+- ESP32 GPIO 18 → DRV8871 IN1 (PWM speed/direction control)
-- ESP32 GPIO 19/21 → L298N IN1/IN2 (direction)
+- ESP32 GPIO 19 → DRV8871 IN2 (PWM speed/direction control)
 - ESP32 GPIO 22 → Servo signal wire (PWM)

 ### Sensor selection and placement